ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `report_count`: The number of reports included in the batch.

-* `interval`: The smallest interval of time that contains the timestamps of all reports included in the batch, such that the interval's start and duration are both multiples of the task's `time_precision` parameter.
+* `interval`: The smallest interval of time that contains the timestamps of all reports included in the batch.
 Note that in the case of a time-interval query ({{time-interval-batch-mode}}), this interval can be smaller than the one in the corresponding `CollectionJobReq.query`.

 * `leader_encrypted_agg_share`: The Leader's aggregate share, encrypted to the Collector (see {{aggregate-share-encrypt}}).